The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company’s operations involve risks that may result from catastrophic events.

-The Company’s operations, particularly those related to electric and natural gas transmission and distribution, include a variety of inherent hazards and operating risks, such as product leaks; explosions; mechanical failures; vandalism; fires; pandemics; social or civil unrest; protests and riots; natural disasters; acts of terrorism; and acts of war.
-These hazards and operating risks have occurred and may recur in the future which could result in loss of human life; personal injury; property damage; environmental pollution; impairment of operations; and substantial financial losses.
+The Company’s operations, particularly those related to electric and natural gas transmission and distribution, include a variety of inherent hazards and operating risks, such as product leaks; explosions; mechanical failures; vandalism; fires; pandemics; social or civil unrest; protests and riots; natural disasters; cyberattacks; acts of terrorism; and acts of war.
+These hazards and operating risks have occurred and may recur in the future, which could result in loss of human life; personal injury; property damage; environmental impacts; impairment of operations; and substantial financial losses.
 The Company maintains insurance against some, but not all, of these risks and losses.
 A significant incident could also increase regulatory scrutiny and result in penalties and higher amounts of capital expenditures and operational costs.
 Losses not fully covered by insurance could have an adverse effect on the Company’s financial position, results of operations and cash flows.

 The Company is subject to capital market and interest rate risks.

 The Company’s operations, particularly its electric and natural gas transmission and distribution businesses, require significant capital investment.
 Consequently, the Company relies on financing sources and capital markets as sources of liquidity for capital requirements not satisfied by cash flows from operations.
-If the Company is not able to access capital at competitive rates, including through its “at-the-market” offering program, the ability to implement business plans, make capital expenditures or pursue acquisitions the Company would otherwise rely on for future growth may be adversely affected.
+If the Company is not able to access capital at competitive rates, the ability to implement business plans, make capital expenditures or pursue acquisitions the Company would otherwise rely on for future growth may be adversely affected.
 Market disruptions may increase the cost of borrowing or adversely affect the Company’s ability to access one or more financial markets.
 Such disruptions could include:

 - A significant economic downturn.